-Constructive dismissal is the term used describe the situation where a person has resigned, but was forced to do because of conduct, or a course of conduct, engaged in by their employer.
-The employee must essentially establish that they had no other option but to resign.
+When making a constructive dismissal claim, the employee must prove that they did not resign from their employment voluntarily and that they were instead forced to do so because of their employer’s conduct.
+In essence, the employee must show that their employer took action with the intention of bringing the employment relationship to an end or took action that would have the probable result of doing so.
 This can be difficult for an employee to establish but will typically arise if your employer unilaterally and significantly reduces your salary or otherwise attempts to drastically change the terms of your employment without your agreement.

-A constructive dismissal will not usually arise simply because you have been issued with a warning or placed on a performance improvement plan.
+A constructive dismissal will not usually arise simply because you have been issued a warning or placed on a performance improvement plan.

-In order to take action for a constructive dismissal, the employment must end in a careful and controlled way.
-Once the employment ends, you may be able to make a claim for breach of contract and/or an unfair dismissal claim in the Fair Work Commission.
+In order to take action for constructive dismissal, the employment relationship must end in a careful and controlled way.
+Once the employment ends, you may be able to make a claim for a significant breach of employment contract and/or an unfair dismissal claim under the Fair Work Act.

 If you can establish that you were forced to resign from your employment, you may be eligible to make an unfair dismissal claim or general protections application to the Fair Work Commission.
 It might also give rise to certain common law rights and entitlements under the terms of your employment contract.

 An unfair dismissal claim is an allegation by an employee that their dismissal was harsh, unjust or unreasonable.
 In instances of constructive dismissal, the employee would be alleging they were left with no other option than to resign due to the harsh, unjust and unreasonable conduct of their employer.
 Under the terms of the Fair Work Act, a high income threshold operates as a limit to an employee’s eligibility to be protected from unfair dismissal laws.
 If you are not covered by a modern award, or if an enterprise agreement does not apply to you, your annual income must be less than $167,500 to make an unfair dismissal application.